lf-edge/eve/libs/reconciler/README.md

      registry       reconciler.ConfiguratorRegistry

      // To manage asynchronous operations.
-     resumeReconciliation <-chan struct{}     // nil if no async ops cancelAsyncOps       context.CancelFunc  // nil if no async ops waitForAsyncOps      func()              // NOOP if no async ops }
+     resumeReconciliation <-chan struct{}        // nil if no async ops cancelAsyncOps       reconciler.CancelFunc  // nil if no async ops waitForAsyncOps      func()                 // NOOP if no async ops }

 func (a *MyAgent) main() {